 In other instances of single-vehicle accidents, the responsibility may fall on state or local governments for failing to maintain safe road conditions.

-Poorly maintained roads can often lead to serious accidents due to potholes or missing guard rails that would otherwise prevent drivers from skidding off the road or crashing into an object.
+Poorly maintained roads can often lead to serious accidents due to potholes or missing guard rails that would otherwise prevent drivers from skidding off the road, rollover, or crashing into an object.

 An experienced lawyer may be able to recover compensation from state and local governments for repair costs and other financial losses associated with damage done during the incident.

 Finally, car manufacturers may also be held liable in certain cases of single-vehicle accidents.
 For example, faulty brakes or steering systems can cause cars to lose control unexpectedly and lead to accidents that would otherwise have been avoidable had these components been properly designed and manufactured.

 Schedule a Free Consultation With Our Jacksonville Single-Vehicle Accident Lawyers

 If you were involved in a car accident and need help, Baggett Law Personal Injury Lawyers is here for you.
 Contact us today to schedule a free consultation with one of our Jacksonville single-vehicle accident attorneys.

 Other Common Types of Auto Accidents in Jacksonville